-F. Definition - Transfers - Allows for the consumptive use of water to be changed without causing an increase in depletions to the river or an impact to existing (ground or surface water) users.
-When determining depletions and accretion to the river, the TPNRD uses the agreed upon methodology of the Platte Basin NRD's which ensures the timing, location, and amount of depletions to the river are being met.
+F. Definition - Transfers - Allows for changes in consumptive use of water without causing an increase in depletions to the river or an impact to existing (ground or surface water) users.
+When determining depletions and accretion to the river, the TPNRD uses the agreed upon methodology of the Platte Basin NRD's which ensures that the timing, location, and amount of depletions to the river are being met.